By Genevieve Simperingham

 But as a parent adopts the attitude that every conflict between two children is a problem that the children are having that they need help with and that the squabble is not evidence that there is something wrong or bad about the child, then a parent can adopt a more caring and creative attitude in helping the children gain learning from the situation.

 "Love accepts what is.
 Fear looks to blame because things are not going as they "should".
 Love looks for solutions as it accepts what is.
 Fear looks for blame, love seeks solutions." - Becky A. Bailey PhD

-Our Kids Conflicts Resource Kit is just one of many resources for Village members related to helping families with tricky challenges around children fighting, being aggressive, mediating kid's conflicts and sibling rivalry.
+Our Kids Conflicts Resource Kit is a mini eCourse that's just one of many resources for Village members related to helping families with tricky challenges around children fighting, being aggressive, mediating kid's conflicts and sibling rivalry.
 Members can access specific support through our General Forum plus learn more through our eCourses and Resource kits with easy cheat sheet printables, videos and audios.
 Learn more about membership options.